museui/muse-ui/src-docs/views/customization/theme_en.md

 Vue.use(MuseUI)
 ```

 Themes can be switched dynamically.
-To enable dynamic switching conffigure `raw-loader` in `webpack` configuration.
+To enable dynamic switching configure `raw-loader` in `webpack` configuration.

 ```html
 <template>